 Luckily, I was able to sign on the owner as a client.
 My first task was to clean up his front office from top to bottom.
 Unfortunately, despite additional training, we needed to let the receptionist go.

-Hopefully your office’s lobby is nothing like the real life nightmare I shared at the top.
+Hopefully, your office’s lobby is nothing like the real-life nightmare I shared at the top.
 Even so, we want your lobby to be welcoming for office visitors.
-These tips apply whether you run a traditional office setting or a shared workplace, and whether you have a live receptionist or an auto receptionist.
+These tips apply whether you run a traditional office setting or a shared workplace and whether you have a live receptionist or use visitor management software.

 - Make sure your lobby is visually clean.
 Keep the reception area free of trash.
 Avoid storing items like boxes of files within eyesight.